-If, in a school administrator's opinion, the alleged infraction warrants a longer period of removal from school, they shall refer the case to the Superintendent.
-The Superintendent shall review and appoint an expulsion examiner to conduct an expulsion hearing.
+If, in a school administrator's opinion, the alleged infraction warrants a longer period of removal from school (more than 10 days), they shall refer the case to the superintendent.
+The superintendent shall review and appoint an expulsion examiner to conduct an expulsion hearing.
 The student and/or the parent(s) will be notified of the time and place of the expulsion meeting and their rights in connection with that meeting as well as their right to waive the meeting if they choose to do so.
-The expulsion examiner, appointed by the Superintendent, will issue a written decision following the expulsion meeting.
+The expulsion examiner, appointed by the superintendent, will issue a written decision following the expulsion meeting.

-NOTE: Any student who is found to possess a firearm, deadly weapon, destructive device, or other weapon (as defined in Board Policy 5772) on school property shall be reported immediately to law enforcement officials.
+Any student who is found to possess a firearm, deadly weapon, destructive device, or other weapon (as defined in Board Policy 5722) on school property shall be reported immediately to law enforcement officials.
 In addition, students possessing firearms or destructive devices shall be subject to mandatory expulsion for a period of one (1) year.
 Students possessing deadly (or other) weapons may be subject to expulsion for a period of up to one (1) calendar year.

 The parent may appeal the expulsion decision.
-Upon receipt of a written appeal, the Board shall hold a meeting to consider the written evidence and arguments presented at the expulsion meeting.
-The Board may then decide to uphold the expulsion, authorize alternative disciplinary action, or decide no disciplinary action is necessary.

-The student or their parents may appeal the Board's decision to the appropriate court.
+Upon receipt of a written appeal, the school board shall hold a meeting to consider the written evidence and arguments presented at the expulsion meeting.
+The school board may then decide to uphold the expulsion, authorize alternative disciplinary action, or decide no disciplinary action is necessary.
+The student or their parents may appeal the school board's decision to the appropriate court.